 1. Edwards & Tanden Met During Their Freshman Year at College at UCLA & Both Volunteered to Work on Michael Dukakis’ Presidential Campaign

 Edwards and Tanden have been married for more than two decades but they have been a couple for a decade longer than that.
 In a 2012 interview with CSPAN, Tanden explained that she met her future husband when they were both freshman students at UCLA.

 They both volunteered to work for the Michael Dukakis campaign, the Democrat who eventually lost the race to President George H.W.
 Bush.
 Tanden said she and Edwards were both precinct leaders.
 Her assigned area was in Bel Air and she said that the majority of the people living there had already given money to Dukakis’ campaign.
 Therefore, there’s wasn’t a lot Tanden needed to go.

 Edwards’ precinct was the UCLA dorms.
 Tanden explained that she ended up helping Edwards in his precinct.

-2. Benjamin Edwards Asked Neera Tanden to Marry Him at age 19, But They Waited Until 1999 to Tie the Knot
+2. Edwards Asked Tanden to Marry Him at age 19 But They Waited Until 1999 to Tie the Knot

 But the young couple took their time before walking down the aisle.
 They got married in the summer of 1999.